Kair0s3/tp/docs/team/kair0s3.md

 ## Summary of Contributions
 Below are my contributions to the `Decodex`

-*Note that the PR links are the more notable ones - easier to find.*
+*Note that the PR links below are the more notable ones - easier to find.*

 Features/Functionalities